saadpocalypse/Algorithms/README.md

-# Design and Analysis of Algorithms
+# Word Search

-This is all the work done in my Design ang Analysis of Algorithms course (COMP 303).
+This is a word search game I made in my Design ang Analysis of Algorithms course (COMP 303).

+It uses a two text files, one which consists of a 9x9 grid of letters and one which includes a dictionary of English words and returns all the words that exist in the grid.

+I used text files because the assignment manual restriced us from using any built in libraries.